arschles/go-in-5-minutes/www/content/screencast/episode_31_echo_framework.md

 +++
 type = "screencast"
-title = "THIS IS A TITLE!"
-teaser = "this is a teaser. it will show up on the blog list page" author = "Aaron Schlesinger" date = "2019-09-04T15:22:28-07:00"
+title = "Building Fast Web Apps with the Echo Framework!" teaser = "Learn how to use the Echo framework to quickly write highquality web services." author = "Aaron Schlesinger" date = "2019-09-04T15:22:28-07:00"
 +++